-A Level Art and Design is a two year course which provides candidates with a range of opportunities to develop personal responses to ideas, observations, experiences, environments and cultures in practical, critical and contextual forms.
-This experience lays a foundation for further study of Art and Design or related subjects in Higher Education.
-It is suitable for you if you want to develop your interest and enjoyment of art and design.
+A Level Art and Design is a two-year course which provides candidates with a range of opportunities to develop personal responses to ideas, observations, experiences, environments and cultures in practical, critical and contextual forms.
+This experience lays a foundation for further study of Fine Art or related subjects in Higher Education.
+It is suitable for you if you want to develop your interest in and enjoyment of art.

-You can progress to higher education to study a variety of art-related courses such as fine art, graphics, and advertising.
-The portfolio of practical work produced on this course will also be useful for interviews for employment and further study.
-Potential career routes include: fine art, graphic design, animation, illustration, product design, media, marketing and advertising.
+You can progress to Higher Education to study a variety of Art-related courses such as fine art, sculpture, graphics, textiles and photography.
+The portfolio of practical work produced on this course will also be useful for interviews, employment and further study.
+Potential career routes include: fine art, graphic design, animation, illustration, product design, media, marketing, advertising and fashion.

 Meet the A Level expert

 Chloe is a passionate Art teacher with a strong knowledge of various artistic forms who specialises in printing.
 She has a Bachelor’s Degree in Photography from the University of Huddersfield.